theKeeperOfKeys/SwiftRooibos/README.md

 # Rooibos

-Rooibos TeaUI, terminal UI (TUI) package for Swift, inspired by Go’s [Bubble Tea](https://github.com/charmbracelet/bubbletea), with a some object-oriented design for my sanity.
+Rooibos TeaUI, is a terminal UI (TUI) package for Swift, inspired by Go’s [Bubble Tea](https://github.com/charmbracelet/bubbletea), with a some object-oriented design for my sanity.

 > ☕️ Like its namesake tea, Rooibos is lightweight, smooth, and plain.